-The NeWAP does not use DOE WAP H&S funds for any "allowable testing" of Hazardous Materials.
-Prohibited Te sting/Inspection Concur with D OE Guidance ☑ Using DOE WAP H&S funds for any testing for hazardous materials other than tha t specifically permitted in the asbestos, lead, and radon sections of this document is prohibited.
-Required Occ pant Education Concur with DOE Guidance ✓ Alt ernative Guidance 🏻 Inform client in writing of hazards associated with hazar dous waste materials bei ng generated/handled in the home.
-Inform occupant in writing of observed hazardous condi tions.
-Provide client written materials on safety and proper dis posal of household pollu tants. ention of Occupants le Actions Allowed with DOE WAP H&S Funds ☑ d with Alternative Funds ☑ When necessary to effectively weatherize the home, w orkers may make minor repairs and installations to allow for the implementation of weatherization measures. ed Actions OE Guidance ☑ Using DOE WAP H&S funds for major repairs, as defined an is prohibited ajor" repairs Subgrantees are limited to a maximum cost of \$200 to it nplement minor repairs, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented.
-Injury prevention repair costs that exceed \$200 can be of air cost. ting/Inspection Guidance ☑ Results in Deferral/Referral DOE WAP H&S Funds ☑ Alternative Funds Visual inspection and assessment of conditions that may ting/Inspection Allowed with DOE WAP H&S Funds □ Allowed d with Alternative Funds The NeWAP does not use DOE WAP H&S funds for any to esting options.
-Required Occ pant Education Concur with DOE Guidance ☑ Alt ernative Guidance 🏻 Inform client and landlord (if applicable) in writing of ob served condition and any potential hazards identified during the Energy Audit inspection or intake process including at a minimum: the date of the Energy Audit or assessment, the date of notification, a clear description of the problem, and when deferral is necessary, conditions that must be met in order for weatherization to commence.
-C. 11 Lood Book Company (Bring Vermish on Booking at) 6.11 - Lead-Based Surface Coverings (Paint, Varnishes, Roofing, etc.) d Actions Guidance Results in Deferral/Referral DOE WAP H&S Funds ☑ A Alternative Funds
+- Inform client in writing of hazards associated with hazardous waste materials being generated/handled in the home. - Inform occupant in writing of observed hazardous conditions. - Provide client written materials on safety and proper disposal of household pollutants.

+6.10 - Injury Prevention of Occupants Allowable Actions Allowed with DOE WAP H&S Funds ☑ Allowed with Alternative Funds ✓ When necessary to effectively weatherize the home, workers may implementation of weatherization measures. make minor repairs and installations to allow for the Prohibited Actions Concur with DOE Guidan ce 🗹 Using DOE WAP H&amp;S funds for major repairs, as defined by the Gra antee's H&S Plan is prohibited Define "major" repai rs Subgrantees are limited to a maximum cost of \$200 to implement r limitation will be reviewed on a case-by-case basis by the Nebraska work being implemented. , , , Injury prevention repair costs that exceed \$200 can be considered a a "major" repair cost.
+Required Testing/Inspec Concur with DOE Guidance Alternative Guidance ☑ Results in Deferral/Referral □ DOE WAP H&S Funds ☑ Alternative Funds □ Visual inspection and assessment of conditions that may require pr evention.
+Allowable Testing/Inspection Allowed with DOE WAP H&S Funds □ Allowed with Alternative Funds □ The NeWAP does not use DOE WAP H&S funds for any testing options.
+Required Occupant Educ ation Concur with DOE Guidance ☑ Alternative Guidance Inform client and landlord (if applicable) in writing of observed condense Energy Audit inspection or intake process including at a minimum: the date of the Energy Audit or assessment, the date of notification, a clear description of the problem, and when deferral is necessary, conditions that must be met in or der for weatherization to commence.

+6.11 - Lead-Based Surface Coverings (Paint, Varnishes, Roofing, etc.) Required Actions Concur with DOE Guidance ☑ Alternative Guidance □ Results in Deferral/Referral □ DOE WAP H&S Funds ☑ Alternative Funds □